James MacLachlan: Battle of France

 On 19 May the squadron flew night operations owing to German air superiority.
 MacLachlan flew a raid against Givet, on the French-Belgian border; his only action in support of Allied forces in the Battle of Belgium.
 He was ordered to fly daylight missions on 21 May near the Somme where German Panzer units were seen to be moving.
 The squadron claimed one German tank destroyed.
 His low-level flying did not impress his observer, Sergeant Hardy, who said to a member of the squadron: "I don't want to be killed by that f*****g MacLachlan – he does not care for his crew.
 I'm going to the C.O and ask to be recrewed"—the commanding officer approved his request.
 On his next mission Hardy was shot down and killed in action with his new pilot.
-MacLachaln then took a new gunner, Les Davies who later flew night fighters.
+MacLachlan then took a new gunner, Les Davies, who later flew night fighters.

 MacLachlan flew missions against rail targets in Nazi Germany on 23 May, attacking Bingen am Rhein.
 On 25 May he flew against targets near Sedan and his Battle was damaged by flak.
 The unit relocated to Moissy and he flew missions in support of French Army forces around Abbeville.
 On 10 June near Fleury, his cockpit hood was shot away by accurate ground fire but MacLachlan was unhurt.
 On 13 June he flew a daylight mission against German spearheads and while returning to base flew under a formation of Junkers Ju 87 dive bombers.
 The escorting Bf 109s gave chase and shot one Battle down.
 MacLachlan claimed to have managed to fire on two Bf 109s and damaged them—these claims cannot be confirmed.